GeorgeLevov/Text-Adventure-Game/README.md

 # Text adventure puzzle game
-Open index.html from '/src' to play the game
+Open 'text adventure game.html' from '/src' to play the game